TaylanUB/scheme-bytestructures/README.md

 bytestructure descriptors."
 Explanation of the arguments follows.

-The `constructor` is the one mentioned in the section "Creating bytestructure descriptors"; it should return an object holding the contents, or payload, for this descriptor instance.
+The `constructor` is the one mentioned in the section "Creating bytestructure descriptors"; it handles the arguments used to create a descriptor instance of this type, and should return an object holding the contents, or payload, for said descriptor instance.

+A common strategy that can be utilized by a type's constructor, usually in types that hold other descriptors (e.g. vector), is to call `make-bytestructure-descriptor` on an argument to allow it to be an existing bytestructure descriptor, or a description for an anonymous descriptor.

+Another useful strategy, as for example utilized by the pointer type, is to allow a promise in place of the above mentioned bytestructure descriptor or description argument, and not force the promise during creation but only during use of the descriptor instance.
+This way users can provide a variable that has been bound but its value not defined yet (e.g. via `letrec`), and will shortly after be defined to be another (or the same) descriptor, thus creating cyclic descriptors.

 The `size-or-size-accessor` must either be a non-negative exact integer, or a ternary procedure taking a bytevector, an offset, and